SmartJog/python-toolbox2/Readme.rst

 Authors
 =======

-python-toolbox2 was created at SmartJog by Matthieu Bouron.
+python-toolbox2 was created at Arkena (ex-SmartJog) by Matthieu Bouron.
 The current maintainer for the project is Nicolas Delvaux.

 * Matthieu Bouron